 Designing a Methods Platform for Design and Design Research.
 Co-authored with Jonas W., Rahe D..
 Design Research Society.
 FutureGround International Conference.
 Vol. 2: Full Proceedings.
 John Redmond et al. (Ed.).
 Monash University, Faculty of Art and Design.
 Melbourne.
 2005.

 Toolbox for Integrated Design Planning and Design Management.
 Proceedings of the First Swiss Design Network Research Symposium.
 Zürich.
 2004.

-Design Research: Diversity, Relevance and Ideology.
-German Society of Design Research and Design Theory, Second Symposium: How much Theory does the Profession need?
+Design Research: Diversity, Relevance, and Ideology.
+German Society for Design Research and Design Theory, Second Symposium: How much Theory does the Profession need?
 Hamburg.
 2004.
 Access: www.dgtf.de.